nico-franco-gomez/dsptoolbox/README.rst

 ===============

 Check out the `examples notebook`_ for a tour of the most important pyfar functionality and `read the docs`_ for the complete documentation.
-Packages related to pyfar are listed at `pyfar.org`_.

 Installation
 ============